 02. The ectopic pregnancy was still there.

 03. It is definitely in the fallopian tube, not the ovary.
 This is sort-of-good news, as it means that if I DID have to have surgery, they would only have to remove the tube, not the ovary.
 I don’t know WHY this is good news, because I can’t really imagine what use an ovary is without a tube, but I also can’t imagine ever willingly putting myself through this again, so it’s a moot point, I guess,

 04. Although still very much in evidence, the pregnancy had not grown, and did, in fact, show some signs of being on the way out.
-(Again, there’s not really a sensitive way to put any of this, but if it helps, it is very, very tiny, and had basically not grown since the first few weeks, so it is nothing like you’re possibly imagining.
-It’s an almost indiscernible clump of cells, really.)
-This was also good news (Well, as ‘good’ as it gets with this kind of scenario) as while the hospital are obliged to warn me that there’s always a danger of the tube rupturing, the size of the…blockage… makes that very unlikely, meaning that my life is (probably) not at risk.
+This was also good news (Well, as ‘good’ as it gets with this kind of scenario) as while the hospital are obliged to warn me that there’s always a danger of the tube rupturing, the doctor reckoned it was pretty unlikely in this case, meaning that my life is (probably) not at risk.
 (My sanity, on the other hand…)

 05. They would not have to do surgery.
 Or not right now, anyway.
 Instead, they would likely administer another shot of methotrexate, which DOES seem to be working, just not quite as quickly as they’d really like.
 This, of course, was the best news of all, and made my packed hospital bag seem like a bit of an over-reaction, really.
 At least I’m prepared, though, huh?